21beckem/20-Sided/docs/PROPOSAL.md

-# Team Project Proposal: 20-Sided
+# Team Project Proposal: The Dragon's Quill

 ## Project Description

-**20-Sided** is a Dungeons & Dragons focused web application built around virtual tabletop functionality.
+**The Dragon's Quill** is a Dungeons & Dragons focused web application built around virtual tabletop functionality.
 The platform enables D&D players and Dungeon Masters to create, manage, and share interactive maps for their gaming sessions in real-time.

 ### What Problem Does It Solve?

-20-Sided addresses the need for an accessible, web-based virtual tabletop that allows DMs to:
+The Dragon's Quill addresses the need for an accessible, web-based virtual tabletop that allows DMs to:
 - Create and customize battle maps and dungeon layouts
 - Build reusable map components for faster map creation
 - Share maps with the community